 Withings tells you that your blood pressure is optimal if your systolic is less than 120 and your diastolic is less than 80.
 The company also says, in the app, that the reading is a useful tool "for tracking and monitoring abnormal blood pressure," it reads.
 My heart rate was consistently in the normal range each time I did a reading.
 My blood pressure?
 That didn't come up well.

-The more tight, the more the monitor truly hurt — and the more stressed I became as the readings were being done.
-I could see that my using the monitor on my own may not be optimum.
-If I was someone who got nervous about every dip or jump in medical data, the monitor could make me even more anxious.
+The more tight the band would get as it inflated, the more the device also hurt — and the more stressed I became as readings were done.
+Using the monitor on my own, without a doctor or medical professional assisting me, seemed less optimum.
+If I was someone who got nervous about every dip or jump in my medical data, the monitor could make me even more anxious and potentially give wrong readins.

 The Withings BPM Connect is $99.95 and can be bought on Apple's online store, Amazon and on Withing's site